No767/Kumiko/README.md

 or find your favorite anime with the MyAnimeList service.
 Rin supports a lot of services, such as Twitter, MangaDex, Reddit, YouTube, DeviantArt, Hypixel, and many more.
 Rin is also designed to be fast, and uses [Uvloop](https://github.com/MagicStack/uvloop) under the hood, which is 2 times faster than Node.js and reaches the same speeds as many Go programs.
 On top on that, Rin is powered by the fatest JSON parser in the world, SIMDJSON.
 For more info, please check out the [Docs](https://docs.rinbot.live/).

+## Modularity

+Rin is designed to be modular, where you can remove cogs, or add new ones.
+In fact, you can build your entire bot on top of Rin, and [Kumiko](https://github.com/No767/Kumiko) basically does that.
+However, if you want to build your bot on top of Rin, you have to cite the bot as a fork of Rin (you are essentially using a fork of Rin if you decide to do so), link back the GitHub repo in somewhere that people will notice, and give credit to the original developer (which is me, No767).

 # Prefix

 Rin's prefix is `/`.